syegulalp/Akilang/language.md

 ```

+**Each branch of an `if` must yield the same type.** For operations where the types of each decision might mismatch, or where some possible decisions might not yield a result at all, use [`when/then/elif/else`](#when).

 `if` constructions can also be used for expressions where the value of the expression is to be discarded.

 ```